 Here is how shoe pricing really works.

-Cost to make a sneaker
+The cost to make a sneaker

 Starting with a basic sneaker: US retail price $70.00.